jacobweiss2305/jacobweiss2305/README.md

 I build AI systems.

+I went to grad school at The Johns Hopkins University and Georgia Tech.

+I did undergrad at Western Colorado University.

+I run a small ranch in Colorado.

 <!--
 **jacobweiss2305/jacobweiss2305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.